-You know when you look into the fridge and get that despaired feeling – how can I possibly make dinner of this?
+You know when you look into the fridge and get that feeling of despair – how can I possibly make dinner of this?
 I am guessing it’s a rather common problem in most families.
 Last time it happened to us was just a few days ago.
 I found an edge of an eggplant, one (!) mushroom, some sad-looking spinach, four sun-dried tomatoes, half a pack of oat milk and a six-pack of eggs – on their own, they weren’t sufficient for anything, but together, hmm what could we make?
 The eggs made things a little easier.
 At first we thought about making a scramble, but it felt more like breakfast than dinner.
 We talked about a frittata, but we had no potatoes.
 Then David mentioned the oven-baked pancake we did almost a year ago.
 When he was a kid, they sometimes filled it with vegetables and served as dinner.
 So that’s what we did.
 It was a simple weekday dinners, but it was so quick to make and turned out so good that we decided to recreate it here.
 This time we filled it with some beautiful organic rainbow chard that we found at the market this morning.

 They call it pancake in Sweden, but it is perhaps better described like a combination of a frittata and a soufflé.
 It’s quite light and airy, especially straight from the oven.
 As it cools down, it becomes more set and if you let it cool completely and leave it for a few hours, you can slice it up in 1/2 inch/1,5 cm pieces and wrap for a picnic.
 For that purpose, you could also bake it in two small loaf pans.
 Elsa prefers them like that, almost like a savory flapjack.